-As there has been no public market for the Group's ordinary shares until February 10, 2022, the estimated fair value of the ordinary shares has been determined by management, considering the most recently available third-party valuations of the Group's ordinary shares, and the assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.
+In the period prior to become a listed Company on Nasdaq on February 10, 2022, there had been no public market for the Group's ordinary shares, the estimated fair value of the ordinary shares in the financial periods prior to February 10, 2022 has been determined by management, considering the most recently available third-party valuations of the Group's ordinary shares, and the assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.

-After considering the market approach, the income approach and the asset-based approach, we utilized the market approach to determine the estimated fair value of our ordinary shares based on its determination that this approach was most appropriate for a clinical-stage biopharmaceutical company at this point in its development, using the option-pricing method ("OPM").
-Consideration was given to the American Institute of Certified Public Accountants' Practice Aid: "Valuation of Privately-Held Company Equity Securities Issued as Compensation," or the Practice Aid, in addition to input from management, the likelihood of completing an IPO and recent transactions with investors.
+After considering the Market Approach, the Income Approach and the Asset-based Approach, we utilized the Market Approach to determine the estimated fair value of our ordinary shares based on management's determination that this approach was most appropriate for a clinical-stage biopharmaceutical company at this point in its development, using the option-pricing method ("OPM").
+Consideration was given to the American Institute of Certified Public Accountants' Practice Aid: "Valuation of Privately-Held Company Equity Securities Issued as Compensation", the likelihood of completing an IPO and recent transactions with investors.

-Following the Group's IPO on February 10, 2022, which established a public trading market for our ordinary shares, it will no longer be necessary to estimate the fair value of our ordinary shares in connection with our accounting for share-based payment expenses, as the fair value of our ordinary shares will be determinable by reference to the trading price of our ordinary shares on Nasdaq.
+As a public trading market for our ordinary shares has now been established in connection with the completion of the IPO, the fair value of our ordinary shares in connection with our accounting for embedded derivatives, warrants and share-based payment expenses will be determinable by reference to the trading price of our ordinary shares on Nasdaq.